wendy61019/URL-shortener/README.md

 - [x] Users can back to the home page by clicking the back button.
 - [x] Users can use the shorten URL link to connect to the website.

+# Installation

+1. Open the Terminal and clone the project to local.